Nolah Signature 12” Mattress Review

 Possibly the most important test for side and back sleepers, pressure relief measures a bed’s ability to support sensitive areas like shoulders and hips.
 A high scoring mattress can often help reduce, or even prevent, morning aches and pains.

 The Nolah Signature scored a 9.25/10 in pressure relief, which is an outstanding score.
 Our testers felt their shoulders sink just far enough into the surface of the mattress to feel sufficiently cradled, but not so far in that changing position would be difficult.
 If you suffer from back or shoulder pain then your current mattress might be to blame, and we’d definitely recommend the Nolah Signature as a great alternative.

-The Nolah Signature is a flippable mattress with dual-sided firmness.
-One side is 4-5/10 (medium-soft on the firmness scale), and the other side is 7-8/10 (firm).
-This means it works for all types of sleepers.
+The Nolah Signature is 4.5/10 (medium-soft on the firmness scale).
+This means it works for many types of sleepers.

 Sleeping Position Support?

 Combination sleepers will enjoy the medium-soft Nolah Signature.

 If you want to see how the Nolah Signature stacks up against other top mattresses for different sleeping positions, head over to any of our guides below.

 Body heat can get trapped in traditional memory foam mattresses, but Nolah’s special Airfoam keeps you temperature neutral.
 Latex mattresses and innerspring beds will sleep cooler, however.